Levels / FAQ's

 Surface conditions - road/trails; this can impact a rating.
 Usually the bicycle tours are on paved routes, but not always.
 Mountain bike tours have levels of technical skill involved and obstacles and trail conditions make it more challenging.
 Hiking/walking trails are assessed for any technical aspects as well as gradient.
 If some unforeseen event like heavy rain should occur, this can change trail/surface conditions; but this is not factored.

-Level 3 [Fit] - rolling countryside; some notable hills with longer distance rides.
-Longer rides/hikes like 50km+ for cycling and 20km+_for hiking.
+Level 3 [Fit] - more consistent rolling countryside; some notable hills with longer distance rides.
+Longer rides/hikes like 45-60km+ for cycling and 12-20km+_for hiking, 4-6 hours.

 Level 4 [Challenging]- rolling to hilly countryside with notable grades and long days in the saddle.
 Trips like this may not have every day of the same degree of difficulty for some rest in between.
 These are for stronger cyclists and walkers.
-50-70km plus elevation gain riding; and 20+km with elevation gain for walking/hiking.
+50-70km plus important elevation gain riding; and 15-20+km with important elevation gain over rocky or uneven terrain for walking/hiking 6+ hours.

 Any tour can be made more challenging by you if you simply take our maps and add miles to your route.
 Feel free to improvise, but know your limits and know what the symbols on the maps mean!